-I reduced the stress in my life when I left an unpleasant job a year ago, and I am now sleeping much better.
+I reduced the stress in my life when I left an unpleasant job in 2015, and I am now sleeping much better.
 The only other thing I changed was to start eating oatmeal (whole grain, not quick) every day.
 I’m happy to say, I no longer suffer from leaky gut.
 My inflammation seems to be entirely gone (nothing hurts—unless I mess up and eat something I shouldn’t).
 My diabetes is totally under control.
 I haven’t had a heart pain in years.
 I just realized it’s been 10 years since my heart attack!
 Woo hoo!
 And all my lab work is always completely normal, including total cholesterol (which is generally around 120-130).
 I am so glad I healed myself with food.

 Food (or Lack of Food) Healed Me

-Quite simply, I healed myself with food by eliminating the ones that were causing my problems.
+Quite simply, I healed myself with food by eliminating the foods that were causing my problems.
 I think my body thought I was starving myself because it couldn’t use the foods I gave it.
 I have found that if I eat the foods that cause my allergic reactions, I not only feel sick, but I feel hungry and I crave the very foods that make me sick.

 Over the course of 4 years, I lost 35 pounds and 2 dress sizes.
 It came off so slowly—maybe a pound or 2 a month—until I leveled out at 152 pounds for awhile.
 The weight loss continues VERY slowly, and I weigh 144 today.
 My goal is to get to 135 (without dieting).
 We’ll see if I get there.
-I still eat tons of food and lots of carbs, so I didn’t lose the weight because I cut down on calories.
+I still eat tons of food and lots of carbs and fats, so I didn’t lose the weight because I cut down on calories.
 And I don’t exercise regularly, but I should.